We are committed to encouraging all of our pupils and their parents or carers to walk to and from school, at every opportunity.

 We are very lucky that we have two Crossing Patrol Officers at the school – one on North Street and one on Raleigh Road, both before and after school.
 Please make use of these crossing patrols to ensure that you and your family cross the road safely.

-We currently hold a accreditation with Modeshift STARS (a national awards scheme) as recognition for demonstrating excellence in supporting cycling, walking and other forms of sustainable travel to school.
-This was awarded in September 2022.
+We currently hold a Bronze accreditation with Modeshift STARS (a national awards scheme) as recognition for demonstrating excellence in supporting cycling, walking and other forms of sustainable travel to school.
+This was awarded in February 2023.
 We continue to work hard to improve our initiatives to further promote safe and active travel within our school community.